AtMyTable

 bowl of sauteed mushrooms with rice and green onions on a wooden table

 But seriously, mushrooms are such a great addition when trying to go meatless.
-They are sooo rich in flavour, super satisfying and can be cooked and used in so many different ways.
+They are so rich in flavor, super satisfying, and can be cooked and used in so many different ways.
 I still have not eaten all the variety of mushrooms available today.. have you?

 In addition, they are LOADED with essential nutrients and have so many health benefits!